carldegs/acnh-wiki/README.md

 ### CSS-in-JS

 For handling CSS, I used [Emotion](https://emotion.sh/docs/introduction) mainly due to it's Object styles feature which allows us to pass css properties as an object and give us typings that would increase developer experience.
 I also used `facepaint` which allows us to define css properties at different breakpoints as an array.
 This would reduce the time coding repetitve media queries.
-Here's an example how this can be used with the home page's grid.

-// TODO: Add example

 To be frank, this is my first time using Emotion and facepaint but this implementation is very similar to how Chakra-UI handles breakpoints.
 Usually, my projects either use Chakra-UI or Styled Components.